 Shark HandVac CH950UKT Verdict

-Even so, it’s a convenient machine and one to consider if you want an easier way to clean up after your pets.
-The Shark Handvac CH950UKT won’t break the bank and is useful for spot cleaning pet hair, dry spills, and mud.
+Even so, it’s a powerful handheld vacuum and definitely one to consider if you want an easier way to clean up after your pets.
+The Shark Handvac CH950UKT won’t break the bank and is useful for spot cleaning pet hair and dry spills.